 Capture and Daily Closing

 These two features are extremely important Saferpay features.
-Depending on the means of payment, the two can be directly associated with each other and they must be carried out for the cash flow to be initiated to the merchant’s account.
-If no capture and batch has been executed, no money will be transfered.
+Depending on the means of payment, the two can be directly associated with each other, and they must be carried out for the cash flow to be initiated to the merchant’s account.
+If no capture and batch has been executed, no money will be transferred.

 This is why this dedicated chapter is so important.
 Here, we'll cover, what the capture is, how it is triggered and how you know, that it must be triggered.

 The Capture serves to book and thus to conclude/finalize a payment.
-As long as a transaction has not passed through the capture, the amount is merely reserved (“authorised”), but it will not be transfered to the merchant account.
+As long as a transaction has not passed through the capture, the amount is merely reserved (“authorized”), but it will not be transferred to the merchant account.
 This is, why the capture is so important.

 On the API side, you receive information about the transaction via the Transaction.Status parameter, e.g. through the PaymentPage Assert, or Transaction Authorize.
 Transactions which have not yet been booked are visible in Saferpay Backoffice as “Reservation", Reservations are marked as "AUTHORIZED" on API-level and have to go through the Capture, to be finalized: